Rishon73/AOS_web_E2EOrder/README.md

 * Object defined with regular expressions
 * Multiple browsers

-#### UFT references the shared object repository with an absolute link.
-You will need to update the repository after cloning this one:
+#### UFT references the shared object repository with an absolute path.
+You'll need to update the repository:
 * In UFT go to Resources > Associate Repositories...
 * Remove the existing repository
 * Add a new one (point it to the AOS_web_OR.tsr file in this project)